sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 Kids don't really care if it's 100% screen accurate or sanded finished, but they do care that it's is sturdy, great looking, noisy and flashy.

 HISTORY :

 I was looking to build a few kids size Ghostbuster proton pack for my children and I found it hard to source and produce for a relative low budget.
 Then I found CountDeMonet 3D model on Thingiverse and his tutorial/repository, it help me a lot but I wanted to push it further.
 So the design here is inspired from the great work made here : Design inspired from https://github.com/CountDeMonet/ArduinoProtonPack.

-This design is greatly inspired form https://github.com/CountDeMonet/ArduinoProtonPack, but with cheaper audio board (DY-SV8F in my case) for sounds and shift register (MAX7219) for the BAR GRAPH.
-I have also added 2 push buttons in the front wand adjuster to set volume.
-Those are the biggest changes made from the original design.
-I had to rewrite almost all the program because it took too much memory for a Arduino Nano (I did got warning from IDE after just making change to use DY board and MAX7219), and also because the DY-SV8F was sensible to multiple play calls and have some delay before a call end the actual state of the board causing some bugs in the sequences.

 3D MODELS :

-3d models for pack and wand are inspired from the 83% are base on the original references, but I have remake almost all the files and optimised them for my CR10s pro V2 with a 310 by 310mm bed.
-I'll publish the files when they are ready.
-For now you can use any adapeted 3d printed refrence models from the original design by https://github.com/CountDeMonet/ArduinoProtonPack :
-The models are based off the following things on thingiverse:
+The SBK-Pack is about 80% sized, I say about because it's not a downsize model, but all the part have been redesign to achieve easy printing, assembling and finishing.

+The models are not 100% screen accurate and they are inspired from the movies and others available 3D models like those :
 * Main base model for the pack: https://www.thingiverse.com/thing:2479141
 * Base model for the proton wand: https://www.thingiverse.com/thing:1128019
 * Full scale proton wand the 83% one is based on: https://www.thingiverse.com/thing:2334883
 * And a clippard valve with text: https://www.thingiverse.com/thing:2286284

+There is 2 models available, an GB1/GB2 inspired model, and a Frozen Empire model.
+Someone migth want to mix botch and create an Afterlife model...

+Most of the parts can be printed on a medium sized bed, like Prusa Mk3 or Ender3 printer, but the synchronous generator require for now a 300x300 printer bed.
+A split part should be produce for it eventually... but I have remake almost all the files and optimised them for my CR10s pro V2 with a 310 by 310mm bed.

 SCHEMATICS :